Streaming Everywhere Now

-“My sweet spot is short form, 2 minute introspection as on KQED or songs with a strong melody and message.
+“My sweet spot is poetry, flash fiction, short form, 2 minute introspection as on KQED and songs, songs, songs--especially with a strong melody and message.
 It’s all about communicating a point of view.
 I love to play guitar, but I come from a percussion background and the rhythm has to move me.
 Greg and I write and play our own music inspired by the music we love—artists who move us, like Bob Schneider, Peter Gabriel, Adelle and Classic Motown.
 All this has been absorbed into our souls and what comes out is our own brand of original rock, R & B, Oakland funk--we even sneak in some jazz."

-Greg Kennedy, guitar virtuoso, vocalist and songwriting phenom puts it like this: “I like well-crafted songs with good, in-your-bones grooves.
-I am very cognizant of the tone of my instrument and all the sounds emanating from the stage--I'm a sound geek, so my guitar, vocals and Les' percussion all need to be finely attended to.
+Greg Kennedy, guitar virtuoso, vocalist and songwriter puts it like this: “I like well-built songs, their revelation, songs with good, in-your-bones grooves and impressive melodies.
+I'm very cognizant of the tone of my instrument and all the sounds emanating from the stage--I'm a sound geek--so my guitar, vocals and Les' percussion all need to be finely attended to and balanced as if one instrument.
 I like the music and the words to tell a story in a new way--and that's why I love Les' lyrics.
 I like emotion mixed with humor and fire.
 I’m influenced by artists like Bob Schneider and Robben Ford.
 I can listen to a sweet ballad or Godzilla smashing downtown Tokyo.
 As long as the sounds move me, I’m in.”

 Dave looks up from the laptop.
 Snow falls in slow motion outside the oversize windows.
 “The only thing I can't mix in is emotion.
 Ready to roll?”

-Greg smiles and starts a harmonic articulation with his dexterous fingers.
-Les begins a pulsating groove on his cajon.
-The sounds of GB Gents rise like heat to the massive beam of the vaulted ceiling.
+Greg smiles again and starts a harmonic articulation.
+Les begins a palm thump on cajon.
+The sounds of GB Gents rise like heat to the massive beams of the vaulted ceiling.
 Lake Tahoe is filled with the feeling of NORTH.